onslaught7/Talkative-2/client/README.md

 git pull origin master -->

-Apply large file direct sharing, a file being uploaded from one side and is directly being accessed on the other
+Apply large file direct sharing, a file being uploaded from one side and is directly being accessed on the other Apply state of the art encryption to messages

+Problem I faced

+Channel messages were pulled whili pulling in messages for dm causing undefined users to occur